FBAR Penalties in 2023: Everything Expats Need to Know

 That largely changed when the Foreign Account Tax Compliance Act (FATCA) was passed in 2010, later coming into effect in 2014.
 Under FATCA, all foreign financial institutions must report information on American account holders to the US government, making it much easier for them to monitor expats’ foreign accounts and enforce FBAR penalties if warranted.

-If you’re behind on not just your FBARs but your federal tax returns in general, you’ll want to get caught up as soon as possible.
+If you’re behind on both your federal tax returns and your FBARs, you’ll want to get caught up as soon as possible.
 Fortunately, you may be able to do so without even incurring any additional penalties thanks to a special program from the IRS.

 Just as with the Delinquent FBAR Submission Procedures, you must not be currently under IRS investigation and take advantage of the program before the IRS reaches out to you regarding overdue filings.
 Under the Streamlined Procedure, all you need to do is file your last three returns and last six FBARs (if applicable) and self-certify that your prior non-compliance was non-willful.

-It’s not uncommon for expats to have doubts about their tax and financial reporting obligations.
-If you want to pursue the Streamlined Procedure or the Delinquent FBAR Submission Procedures, or just want to learn more about how US expat taxes work, don’t hesitate to contact the team at Bright!Tax.
+It's not uncommon for expats to have doubts about their tax and financial reporting obligations.
+If you want to embark on the Delinquent FBAR Submission Procedures or need to catch up on your US tax filing, don’t hesitate to contact the team at Bright!Tax.

 Insight meets inbox